 A large and crumbling granite monument stands somewhat apart from the others.
-I can just make out the name carved on it.
+We can just make out the name carved on it.

-No, I'm not in the middle of yet another Sherlock Holmes adaptation.
+No, we're not in the middle of yet another Sherlock Holmes adaptation.
 This is the real grave of Mary Baskerville, mother of the real Henry Baskerville.
-Together with local guide Alex Graeme, of Unique Devon Tours, I am exploring the legends and landscapes that inspired Sir Arthur Conan Doyle's classic story.
+Together with local guide Alex Graeme, of Unique Devon Tours, we are exploring the legends and landscapes that inspired Sir Arthur Conan Doyle's classic story.
 As a fourth generation descendent of one of the original participants in Conan Doyle's Dartmoor adventures, Graeme is particularly knowledgeable.
-And... as the day progressed, the stories and the surroundings only got stranger.
+And as the day progressed, the stories and the surroundings only got stranger.

 Three Victorian Gentlemen and a Humble Coachman